-Mr. Halleck at present is Post Com-mander of the G. A. B. and has a score of badges and medals of honor for services rendered his country.
-Ho took a trip by horseback through Mexico and Central America over much of the same route now being taken by of the same route value exploring party.
-Trusting this veteran's testimony may be treasured in the archives of fair Utah, I remain.
-Sincerely, E. D. WHITING.
+Mr. Halleck at present is Post Com-mander of the G. A. R. and has a score of badges and medals of honor for services rendered his country.
+He took a trip by horseback through Mexico and Central America over much of the serve serve honor there by of the same route now being taken by the B. Y. Academy exploring party.
+Trusting this veteran's testimony may be treasured in the archives of fair Utah, I remain, Sincerely, E. D. WHITING.